top of page

 Step 4: When Air Canada Declares Your Bag Lost

-If your baggage has not been found within 21 days, Air Canada officially classifies it as lost.
+If your baggage isn’t found within 21 days, it’s officially declared lost.

-At this stage, you’ll be asked to complete a Lost Baggage Inventory form, which details:
+You’ll be asked to complete a Lost Baggage Inventory Form, detailing:

 Proof of purchase for high-value items (if available)

-Air Canada reviews each claim individually and processes reimbursements typically within 4–8 weeks.
+Air Canada reviews each claim individually, typically processing reimbursements within 4–8 weeks.

 Step 5: How to Contact Air Canada About Your Lost Bag